I'm a Celebrity: Unpacked

 I'm a Celebrity: Unpacked (known originally as I'm a Celebrity...Get Me Out of Here!
 Now! until 2015 and later I'm a Celebrity: Extra Camp from 2016 until 2019) is the companion series to I'm a Celebrity...Get Me Out of Here!, that was originally broadcast live on ITV2 from August 2002 to December 2019, and returned in November 2024.
 It features behind-the-scenes footage and interviews with contestants after they have been voted off by the public.

 In 2020, Extra Camp was replaced by online spin-off show I'm a Celebrity...The Daily Drop presented by Vick Hope, which also aired on ITV2 after being uploaded online every weekday morning on ITV Hub but was axed in 2021.
-In October 2024, it was reported that a new companion show would accompany the upcoming twenty-fourth series of I'm a Celebrity; it is currently presented by former Extra Camp host Joel Dommett and Kemi Rodgers.
+In October 2024, it was reported that a new companion show would accompany the upcoming twenty-fourth series of I'm a Celebrity; it is currently presented by Sam Thompson and Kemi Rodgers.

 History

-In the first series, the show was presented by Irish TV presenter Louise Loughman.
-From series 2 to 4, the show was presented by Mark Durden-Smith and series one runner-up Tara Palmer-Tomkinson.
+In the first series, the show was presented by Irish TV presenter Louise Loughman and was broadcast live from the jungle in Australia.
+From series two to four, the show was presented by Mark Durden-Smith and series one runner-up Tara Palmer-Tomkinson.
 For the fifth series in 2005, Durden-Smith did not return to present the show, as he decided to spend time with his children instead.
 He was replaced by Matt Brown.
 An additional companion show was aired on ITV2; presented by Andy Goldstein, Jungle Drums was similar in format to Big Brother's Big Mouth and was broadcast each weekday in an early evening slot.
-Palmer-Tomkinson and Brown did not return for series 6.
+Palmer-Tomkinson left after this year to pursue new projects.
+Brown did not return for series 6.

-In series 6, Brendon Burns initially presented the show, but left after three episodes.
+In series 6, Australian stand-up comedian Brendon Burns initially presented the show from the UK, but left after three episodes.
+Burns, who received mixed reviews for his presenting style, could not come to an agreement with producers on how the programme should be presented, with ITV bosses reportedly wanting someone who knew the reality show’s format and style better than Burns.
 This led to Durden-Smith returning for the rest of the series, where he presented from the UK.
 He was joined by new presenters Kelly Osbourne and Jeff Brazier (briefly Steve Wilson before Brazier took over), who presented from the jungle in Australia.
+In later interviews, Burns discussed his time on the show saying he disliked his fellow co-presenters and denied that he'd been fired by ITV.
 Also this series, a 5pm teatime programme, I'm a Celebrity...Get Me Out of Here!
 Exclusive, ran each weekday on the main ITV channel.
 It was co-hosted by series five runner-up Sheree Murphy and Phillip Schofield in 2006.
 It did not return for a second series.